Automatic Unfair Dismissal – A Croner Guide

-Usually, an employee needs two years of continuous employment to claim unfair dismissal.
+Typically, an employee is required to have worked for at least two years for an employer to qualify for unfair dismissal.
 However, under certain circumstances, individuals can claim automatic unfair dismissal even when they’ve been employed for under two years.
-If you’re unaware of how this works, and you dismiss an employee, you put yourself at risk of tribunal claims.
+If you’re not compliant with these regulations when dismissing an employee, you put yourself at risk of tribunal claims.

-It’s a common mistake in employment law.
 An employer dismisses a worker without proper consideration during their first two years’ service.
-However, what they don’t realise is that, if the reason for dismissal was discriminatory, most cases won’t have a qualifying service period.
+However, what the employer doesn't realise is that, if the reason for dismissal was discriminatory, the two-year qualifying service period for unfair dismissal is nullified.

 This Croner guide will help you identify why and when automatic unfair dismissal occurs to help you avoid such a situation.

-Are you concerned about dismissing an employee and want to make sure you do it by the book?
-Call our experienced HR advisors on 01455 858 132
+Are you concerned about dismissing an employee and want to ensure you undertake the dismissal process by the book?
+Call our experienced HR advisors on 0808 501 6651.

 Automatically unfair reasons for dismissal